Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 * [Keras Optimizers](https://keras.io/optimizers/)

-The `learning_rate` controls how drastically the optimizer should change the perceptrons' weights when they have made an incorrect prediction.
+The `learning_rate` controls how drastically the optimizer should change the perceptrons's weights when they have made an incorrect prediction.
 Too high, it won't converge (learn) too low and it will take a while.

 You will find a lot of documentation saying, "The default learning rate of an optimizer is best, it doesn't need to be changed."
 I've found this advice to be true, well, mostly.
 I did run into an issue when using `adam`'s default setting of `0.001` in this project.
-The neural-net just didn't learn--I had to drop it to around `0.0001`, which did better.
+The neural-net just didn't learn--I had to drop it to around `0.0001`, which did much better.

 A starter read on learning rate:

 * [How to pick the best learning rate](https://medium.com/octavian-ai/which-optimizer-and-learning-rate-should-i-use-for-deep-learning-5acb418f9b2)

-But!
-It's not exhaustive, so if you interested in tweaking the optimizer or learning rate, Google and read as much as possible.
+It's not exhaustive.
+If you interested in tweaking the optimizer or learning rate, Google and read as much as possible.

 Lastly, `val_save_step_num` controls how many training epochs should pass before the validator tests whether your model is performing well on the test set.
-The way we have teh code setup, if the validator says the model is performing better than any of the previous tests within this training session, then it will save the model automatically.
+We have the code setup such if the validator says the model is performing better than any of the previous tests within this training session, then it will save the model automatically.

 ### Classifier Code: Data Preparation
 The `make_dir` allows making a directory, if it doesn't already exist.
 We then use it to create our model save directory.